getwurl/wurl/README.md

 ### Cons
 - Does not support binary data.
 If this is requested enough, it may in the future.
 Please see [this issue][binary_issue]
-- Does not have periodic pinging built in.
-Support for this will come at a [later time][wurl_tools_issue]
 - No man pages (yet)
 - Does not have first party distribution through OS package managers.
 The system used by wsta was not satisfactory, and will not be used again.
 Packaging will